lstwn/bachelorthesis-gaenext-prototype/README.md

 All binaries come with a cli interface.
 Check `cargo run --release --bin <binary> -- --help` for cli argument help.

-For playing around with different setups, i.e., graphs, I recommend to run `cargo run --release --bin configurator -- emit-default-config` and then modify the config in `configs/configurator.yaml`.
+For playing around with different setups, i.e., graphs, I recommend three different options:

-Alternatively, open `configurator/src/config.rs` and modify the default config with the given helper functions directly in Rust and then use `cargo run --release --bin configurator -- emit-default-config` to spit out the new "default" config.
+1. Run `cargo run --release --bin configurator -- emit-default-config` and then modify the config in `configs/configurator.yaml`.
    Afterward, run `cargo run --release --bin configurator -- generate-configs` to generate the client configs and diagnosis server config from the `configs/configurator.yaml` file.
+2. Alternatively, open `configurator/src/config.rs` and modify the default config with the given helper functions directly in Rust and then use `cargo run --release --bin configurator -- emit-default-config` to spit out the new "default" config.
+   Afterward, run `cargo run --release --bin configurator -- generate-configs` to generate the client configs and diagnosis server config from the `configs/configurator.yaml` file.
+3. The preconfigured configs in the `preconfigured` folder can be used via `cargo run --release --bin configurator -- generate-configs --config=<path-to-yaml-config>`

 Finally, use `cargo run --release --bin runner` to start the diagnosis server and all clients locally on your machine.
 Logs will be written into the `logs` folder and appear on your terminal.